RosariumRosaria/Geminos/NPCs/Morgana/Yennefer.md

 ## Description:

-The attendant to [[Morgana]], Yennefer has provided her dutiful service ever since the death of her mother.
+The attendant to [[Morgana]], Yennefer has provided her dutiful service ever since the death of her mother, died defending Morgana from insurgents.
+Following the death of her mother Yennefer was hand picked by Morgana.

 ## Visual Description: